|Rewards Rating:||2 / 5|

 - Use the card for all restaurant and gas purchases

 - Use the card anytime you shop on eBay and opt for PayPal checkout whenever possible when shopping online

 - Pay on time: Two consecutive late payments could cost you your hard-earned points

 - Be patient: You’ll have to meet pre-set redemption tiers before you can enjoy your rewards

 Is the PayPal Extras Mastercard worth it?

 The PayPal Extras Mastercard carries an overly complicated rewards redemption scheme and far too many restrictions for us to recommend it to the average cardholder.
 While the card may work in a pinch if you’re simply looking to avoid an annual fee, you should be able to find a more rewarding option.

-* Information about the Chase Freedom and Bank of America Cash Rewards credit card has been collected independently by CreditCards.com and has not been reviewed by the issuers.
-The Chase Freedom and Bank of America Cash Rewards credit card are no longer available through CreditCards.com
+* Information about the Bank of America Cash Rewards credit card has been collected independently by CreditCards.com and has not been reviewed by the issuers.
+The Bank of America Cash Rewards credit card are no longer available through CreditCards.com

 Our reviews and best card recommendations are based on an objective rating process and are not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy